ReScience/ReScience/README.md

 ## The ReScience Journal

+**Note:** This repository contains the first volumes of ReScience.
+Articles were submitted as pull requests and merged upon acceptance.
+This workflow turned out to be a bit cumbersome and restrictive for authors, which is why we adopted a new one based on two repositories: one for [submissions](https://github.com/ReScience/submissions) and a different one containing the accepted [articles](https://github.com/ReScience/articles).
+The entry point for ReScience remains its [Web site](https://rescience.github.io/).

 [Re**Science**](https://rescience.github.io) is a peer-reviewed journal that targets computational research and encourages the explicit replication of already published research promoting new and open-source implementations in